Wanda Beach murders: Investigation

 It was also during Sharrock's absence that Wolfgang noticed a teenage boy hunting crabs.
 Later, he claimed to have seen the same boy twice more, once in the company of his sister and Sharrock and again sometime much later walking alone.
-There has been doubt about his description of this person, as Wolfgang's testimony over time variously suggested he had a homemade speargun, a fishing knife, or both.
-The last official sighting of Schmidt and Sharrock was around 12:45 by local fireman Dennis Dostine, who was walking in the area with his son and saw the girls walking about 730 metres (800 yards) north of the surf club.
+There has been doubt about his description of this person, as Wolfgang's testimony over time variously suggested he had a homemade speargun, a fishing knife or both.
+The last official sighting of the girls was around 12:45 by local fireman Dennis Dostine, who was walking in the area with his son and saw the girls walking about 730 metres (800 yards) north of the surf club.
 Dostine told police that they seemed to be hurrying, and one of the girls often looked behind her as if they were being followed.
 He did not see anybody else.
 There had been a number of people seen in the area who were never identified and never came forward.

-Their funerals were held on 20 January, and an A£10,000 reward was posted in February (later converted to A$20,000 in 1966), which stood unchanged as of August 2002.
-In April 1966, the coroner handed down his report, by which time police had interviewed some 7,000 people, making it the largest investigation in Australian history.
-Despite this, the murders quickly became a cold case, and none of the three main suspects (see next section) fit the description of the surfer youth who has never been identified.
-The case was reopened in 2000, and in February 2012, the New South Wales Police Force's Cold Case Unit announced that a weak male DNA sample had been extracted from a pair of white shorts worn by Sharrock.
+The funerals for Schmidt and Sharrock were held on 20 January, and an A£10,000 reward was posted in February (later converted to A$20,000 in 1966), which stood unchanged as of August 2002.
+In April 1966 the coroner handed down his report, by which time police had interviewed some 7,000 people, making it the largest investigation in Australian history.
+Despite this, the murders quickly became a cold case and none of the three main suspects fit the description of the surfer youth who has never been identified.
+The case was reopened in 2000, and in February 2012, the New South Wales Police Force's Cold Case Unit announced that a weak, male DNA sample had been extracted from a pair of white shorts worn by Sharrock.
 While admitting that current technology was unable to provide more information, police were confident that future advances would give more assistance.
 In July 2014, police said that a semen sample taken from Schmidt's body had been lost and could not be located despite an extensive search.